Illinois State Museum: ISM Chicago Gallery

 The ISM Chicago Gallery, located in the James R. Thompson Center in Chicago, featured changing exhibits of fine and decorative arts.
 The gallery closed in October 2015, and has not reopened.
 As the state has sold the Thompson Center and has been relocating offices from the structure, the gallery's future is unclear.

 Governance

 Illinois Governor Jim Edgar, by executive order in 1995, made the State Museum part of the new Illinois Department of Natural Resources (IDNR).

-The Illinois State Museum is, as of January 2019, a division of IDNR and consists of four museum facilities: the flag ship Museum and the Research and Collections Center in Springfield, Dickson Mounds in Lewistown, and the Lockport Gallery in Lockport.
+The Illinois State Museum is, as of January 2019, a division of IDNR and consists of four museum facilities: the flagship Museum and the Research and Collections Center in Springfield, Dickson Mounds in Lewistown, and the Lockport Gallery in Lockport.
 The Museum has its own 11-member board, appointed by the Governor of Illinois with the advice and consent of the Illinois State Senate.

 The Illinois State Museum is charged by state law with the responsibility "to collect and preserve objects of scientific and artistic value, representing past and present fauna and flora, the life and work of man, geological history, natural resources, and the manufacturing and fine arts; to interpret for and educate the public concerning the foregoing."